psi1703/k8s/README.md

 ---

-### Phase 2 - LoadBalancer / MetalLB / Redis foundation / source-of-truth deployment
+### Phase 2 - LoadBalancer / MetalLB / Redis shared state / source-of-truth deployment

-Phase 2 aligns the deployment with the 3-node/bare-metal Kubernetes diagram discussed with management.
-It is split into two practical parts: Phase 2A completed the platform/deployment alignment, and Phase 2B introduces Redis as the shared-state foundation before any replica increase.
+Phase 2 aligns the deployment with the bare-metal Kubernetes diagram discussed with management.
+It is split into practical parts: Phase 2A completed the platform/deployment alignment, Phase 2B introduced Redis for OTP runtime state, and Phase 2C moved admin session/rate-limit state into Redis.
+Final Phase 2 acceptance is still pending the live manager OTP trigger test.

 Phase 2 target flow: